 Symmetry is pleasing to the human eye – it is in our nature – although you do not necessarily need to fill your space with rigid shapes and forms to achieve that result.
 Balance is about distributing weight and focus across a room to make it even and consistent.

-Colors, patterns, and textures are a great way to personalize any space and make it reflect your individuality or the essence of your company or brand.
+Colours, patterns, and textures are a great way to personalize any space and make it reflect your individuality or the essence of your company or brand.

 In any Interior Design Style, these principles create a lot of interesting and exclusive combinations.